ibexa/documentation-developer/docs/tutorials/enterprise_beginner/4_create_a_custom_block.md

     You can find all files used and modified in this step on [GitHub](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/tree/v3-step4).

-The last of the planned Page elements is to create a custom block.
+This step will guide you through creating a custom block.
 The custom block will display a randomly chosen Content item from a selected folder.

 To create a custom block from scratch you need four elements: